Cheyne Beach Whaling Station: History

 A total of 1136 humpbacks and 14,695 sperm whales were caught from the station between 1952 and 1978.

 The Cheynes Beach Whaling Company closed in 1978 and the site was given to Jaycees Community Foundation in 1980.
 The Foundation converted the station to a museum named Whaleworld using government and private funding.
 Whaleworld was officially opened in May 1985.
 The current name of the museum is Albany's Historic Whaling Station.

 The station operated a small fleet of whale chasers, most notably the Cheynes line of four steamers.
-The first Cheynes was deliberately sunk in 1959 off Michaelmas Island in the King George Sound.
+Cheynes I was deliberately sunk in 1959 off Michaelmas Island in the King George Sound.
 The remaining vessels all met various fates following the station's closure: Cheynes II broke free from the Albany jetty in 1992 and grounded on a sandbank in the Princess Royal Harbour; Cheynes III was deliberately sunk in 1982 to create a recreational diving site; and Cheynes IV remains beached at Albany's Historic Whaling Station, serving as a museum ship.